SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/diary/update-appointment.md

 You can of course also drag and drop inside the diary to create new follow-ups.

-## Remove participants/resources
+## Remove attendees/resources

 1. Locate and open the appointment.
-2. Tap the number in the **With** section showing invited participants and resources.
+2. Tap the number in the **With** section showing invited attendees and resources.
-3. In the list of selected participants, swipe left on the item you want to remove.
+3. In the list of selected attendees, swipe left on the item you want to remove.
 4. Tap the **Task** icon and select **Remove participant**.

 ## Set alarm